Instonians: Rugby

 Instonians Rugby Club started as a section within the Belfast Old Instonians Association.
 The original part of the modern-day club, it started play in the Ulster Junior League in season 1919–20, and produced play of sufficient quality to merit immediate election to the Ulster Senior League for the following season.

-The 1st XV currently plays in the Ulster Qualifying League 1.
+As of 2025 the 1st XV currently plays in the All Ireland League, Division 1B.

-Instonians have won the Ulster Senior Cup nineteen times, the Ulster Junior Cup four times and the Ulster Senior League seven times (with five shared titles).
+Instonians have won the Ulster Senior Cup twenty times, the Ulster Junior Cup four times and the Ulster Senior League seven times (with five shared titles).

 31 Instonians rugby players have been capped by Ireland at full International level and the club has produced two British and Irish Lions captains.